The Foundation

 https://www.redisthenewgreen.org

-Advice for future applicants: Give it your best shot.
+Her advice to applicants: Give it your best shot.
 The Robert Peterson scholarship provides both funds and a rich network of some of the best minds in the communications space.

 Contact